/

 Another method is to scan through all of the websites linking to your competitor’s service pages.
 Then you can reach out to them for a link as well.

-To do this, just log in to Ahrefs, enter the competitor’s service page URL, and look at the websites linking to them.
+To do this, just log in to Ahrefs, enter the competitor’s service page URL, and look at the websites linking to it.

 Create a Blog, Post Quality Content Regularly, and Internally Link